alicekellings/Sidebuzcom/src/content/blog/12-ways-to-make-money-online.md

 ### **Establish Gaming Or Cryptocurrency Channels**

 Gaming and cryptocurrency are two of the hottest industries right now.
 And if you can tap into this market, you can make a lot of money.
-There are two ways to go about making money in this space – streaming and creating content.
+There are two ways to go about making money in this space �?streaming and creating content.
 If you choose to stream, you can live-stream your gameplay on platforms like Twitch and make money from advertisements, donations, and subscriptions.
 If you choose to create content, you can create videos, tutorials, or articles about gaming or cryptocurrency and sell them on your own website or on platforms like YouTube.

 Demi Yilmaz, Colonist.io